madamskip1/hc-FSM/README.md

 ### Simple usage example

-Provided example illustrates implementation for simple light control system (or whatever what can be on and off).
+The provided example illustrates the implementation of a simple light control system (or whatever what can be on and off).
 The system involves a light with two states: `Off` and `On`.
 The transition between them (toggle) is triggered by a `ButtonClicked` event.

 <p align="center">
   <img src="examples/simple_example/simple_example_diagram.png" height="150px">